-There are various ways to get into a national lab for the summer, the primary one being Science Undergraduate Laboratory Internships (SULI).
+There are various ways to get into a national lab for the summer (and spring and fall too!), the primary one being Science Undergraduate Laboratory Internships (SULI).
 Many, but not all, national labs participate.
-The ten-week internship pays $500/week plus travel.
-Applications are due in mid January.
-As with most government programs, US citizenship or permanent residency is required.
+The ten-week internship (sixteen weeks in spring/fall) pays $650/week plus travel.
+Applications are due 4-5 months in advance (early January for the summer one).
+As with most government programs, US citizenship or permanent residency is required

 NASA offers tons of summer internships, all searchable from their website.
 With one application, you can you apply to up to 15 opportunities.
 Note that US citizenship is required.